Buy Property in Italy

 Do I need an agent to buy in Italy?

-Legally, no. But the Italian process differs significantly: different contract structures (Proposta, Compromesso, Rogito), cadastral checks, local regulations.
-An agent in Italy coordinates notary, lawyer and surveyor, reviews documentation and negotiates in Italian.
-This saves time, prevents costly mistakes and catches risks that are difficult to assess from abroad.
+Legally, no. But the Italian buying process is very different: distinct contract stages (Proposta, Compromesso, Rogito), title verification, local regulations.
+An agent coordinates the notary, lawyer and surveyor, gathers the paperwork and negotiates in Italian.
+That matters most when you are buying from abroad under an unfamiliar legal system.

 How does the buying process work?